Sirneij/django_svelte_jwt_auth/README.md

 # django_svelte_jwt_auth

-This is the codebase that follows the series the tutorials on building a [FullStack JWT Authentication and Authorization System with Django and SvelteKit ][1].
+This is the codebase that follows the series of tutorials on building a [FullStack JWT Authentication and Authorization System with Django and SvelteKit ][1].

 To run this application locally, you need to run both the `backend` and `frontend` projects.
 While the latter has some instructions already for spinning it up, the former can be spinned up following the instructions below.